fnmemi/IP-Grabber-for-Websites-with-Discord-Webhook/README.md

 ## How it Works

-The script leverages JavaScript's versatile `fetch` API to seamlessly dispatch a GET request to `https://api.ipify.org`, retrieving the user's precise IP address.
-Subsequently, it orchestrates a POST request to a designated Discord webhook URL, furnishing the acquired IP address as the payload.
-Expect to receive real-time notifications in your Discord server whenever a visitor graces your website, each notification succinctly encapsulating the visitor's Public IP address.
+The script leverages JavaScript's `fetch` API to dispatch a GET request to `https://api.ipify.org`, acquiring the user's IP address.
+Subsequently, it dispatches a POST request to a Discord webhook URL, carrying the acquired IP address as the payload.
+As a result, you'll receive a notification from the bot in your Discord server each time someone visits your website, containing the visitor's Public IP address.
+Notably, this script represents the most concise form possible.

 ## Usage